orientsun6/sparkify/README.md

 We built 3 models: logistic regression, decision tree classifier and random forest with the generated features and train the data on the training set while use the test set to measure the final performance of each model.

+Among the 3 models: logistic regression, decision tree classifier and random forest, they all over achieved accuray s with accuracy around 70%.
+The Logistic Regression model has the highest accuracy at around 70.27%.

+We used 3 fold cross validation to fine-tune the models, on the "regParam" and "elasticNetParam" of the Logistic Regression, the overall accuracy improved a bit to around 70.37% on the testing set.

 ## Results<a name="results"></a>

-Among the 3 models: logistic regression, decision tree classifier and random forest, they all over achieved accuray over 75%, while decision tree classifier model was able to achieve the highest accuray of 79%.
+After the model selection and hyperparameter tuning, the logistic regression model achieved around 70.37%.

 The main findings of the code can be found at the post available [here](https://orientsun6.medium.com/predicting-user-churn-with-pyspark-5f5fb0fdb835).